youssefalaoui2000/RAG-EnhancedQA/README.md

 The dataset includes ~13,000 passages, with ~1,700 question-answer pairs for training and ~500 for validation.
 The test set contains 500 questions where answers must be predicted.

+## Example
+For instance, given the question:

+> What type of bonds are used to form branches in glycogen?

+Instead of generating the answer directly, the RAG approach first retrieves relevant passages.
+One example passage is:

+> **Glycogen Structure and Function**: Glycogen is a molecular polymer of glucose used for energy storage.
+It is composed of linear chains of glucose molecules linked by α-1,4-glycosidic bonds, with branches formed off the chain via α-1,6-glycosidic bonds.
+The branches provide additional "free ends" for linear chains, allowing for faster glucose release.

+Using this passage, the model generates the following answer:

+> α-1,6-glycosidic bonds

 ## Methodology
 ### 1. Baseline Model
 - Generates answers using only the question without retrieved passages.